ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table 1 - NFS Protocol VMware&reg; feature support matrix." caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the vSphere features.
 The column headers identify the NSF version.
-To see if a feature is enabled navigate to the row of the feature and look at the column that is associated with the NFS version you use."}
+To see if a feature is enabled navigate to the row of the feature, and look at the column that is associated with the NFS version that you use."}

 *Source - [VMware&reg; - NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}*.